codeformio/codeform.io/content/docs/cloud-native-handbook/deployment.md

 ---
-title: "Deploying"
+title: "Deployment"
 weight: 30
+aliases:
+- /docs/cloud-native-handbook/workflow/deploying/
 ---

-# Deploying
+# Deployment

-All deployments should be triggered from a "config repo".
-This is a repository where the sole purpose is to describe runnable software (not develop it - no source code here).
+Since Kubernetes is a declarative system, the act of deploying software translates to pushing Kubernetes configuration manifests into a cluster.
+These manifests contain descriptions of applications that should be running (what container image, how many replicas, any environment variables, dns names, etc).
+The cluster will then work to make sure what was declared becomes a reality.

+## Branching Strategy

+All manifests should be version controlled in a git repository (referred to here as a config repo).
+This usually translates to a "cluster config repo" for the platform team and at least one "app config repo" for each app team.
+Any commit to a config repo should result in the those manifests being applied into a cluster.
+The following branching strategy should work for most use-cases.

 ![Deployment repo branching](/images/deployment-repo.jpg)

 ## Environment Promotion

-There are two top concerns when promoting software across environments:
+There are two main concerns when promoting software across environments:

 * **Isolation** - Seperating changes across environments
-* **Parity / Variety** - Minimizing / accounting for differences
+* **Parity / Variety** - Minimizing / efficiently accounting for differences between environments

 ### Isolation

-Isolation is addressed using branching.
-The top concern is to isolate non-production and production changes.
-To do this, two branches are used: `non-prod` and `prod`.

-> *Why not use a branch per environment?*
->
-> Every environment could be mapped to its own branch.
-However, this increases the complexity of merges.
-Maintaining two long lived branches where merges flow in one direction (always fast-forward `prod` to the head of `non-prod`) greatly simplifies workflows while still minimizing risk to production.
+Environment isolation is addressed using branching.
+On the path-to-production pull requests are used to promote changes across environments.
+These merges should be fast-forward-only, eliminating merge conflicts.

 ### Parity / Variety